Sunrise Poems

 Be inspired by these sunrise poems.
-Many of us sleep through the sunrise but we hope this poem by Greta Zwaan encourages you to get up early and be amazed by the sun coming up.
-Greta describes the majesty of the morning as you see the sun coming up - the colours, the beauty - the start of a brand new day.
+Many of us sleep through the sunrise but we hope these poems encourage you to get up early and be amazed by the sun coming up.
+These poems describe the majesty of the morning as you see the sun coming up - the colors, the beauty - the start of a brand new day.

 When I see a beautiful morning sunrise, I am reminded of Psalm 19:1 (NIV): "The heavens declare the glory of God; the skies proclaim the work of his hands."
 When we see these spectacular sunrises we are witnessing a creative God.
 While many have tried to recreate the colors and beauty of a sunrise, actually seeing it in person and watching it come to life with changes in the sky each minute is beyond anything a human being could create.

-We hope the poems encourages you to take in more sunrises, to stop and notice nature and your surroundings, and be thankful for the new day that has been given to you!
+We hope the poems encourage you to take in more sunrises, stop and notice nature and your surroundings, and be thankful for the new day that has been given to you!

 by Greta Zwaan, ©2018